matzolla/Cracking_The_ML_interview/README.md

 - Error bound of the `uniform convergence` : $\left|\left|f_{n}-f\right|\right| \leq \frac{f^{n+1}(x)\left(x-c\right)^{n}}{(n+1)!}$
 - The `Bias-variance trade-off`: The trade-off between minimizing both the bias and the variance of given model, knowing that a high variance will lead to `overfitting` and high `bias` will lead to `underfitting`.
 The variance and bias are closely related to the train error knowing that $MSE= bias^{2}+ variance+ \epsilon$, where $\epsilon$ is the irrudicible noise.
 - What is the `VC` dimension:  It's an informal term for the measurement of a `model's capacity`
 - What does the training set size depend on for a finite and infinite hypothesis set?
 Compare and contrast.?
-The training set size depends on a finite number of data points for a finite hypothesis set (base on the vc dimension hypothesis, from my intuition)
+The training set size depends on a finite number of data points for a finite hypothesis set (base on the vc dimension hypothesis, from my intuition).
-But I don't know for an infinite hypothesis set.
+- What is the VC dimension of an n-dimensional linear classifier?
+The VC dimension of an n-dimensional linear classifier is at least `n+1`